DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/authentication/UI/login/external.md

 ## The Role of Cookies in External Logins

-ASP.NET Core needs a way to manage the state produced from the results of the external login.
+ASP.NET Core needs a way to manage the state produced from the result of the external login.
-This state is mainly the claims of the user issued by the external provider.
 This state is managed (by default) with another cookie using ASP.NET Core's cookie authentication handler.

 This extra cookie is necessary since there are typically several redirects involved until you are done with the external authentication process.